About the Writer

 Keya Lea Horiuchi is the editor, writer-blogger and photographer for the Green Passive Solar Magazine.
 She grew up in Colorado, but recently lived in New Mexico.
 She is a web designer, content creator, educator and filmmaker.

 She has a strong creative streak that pulled her toward filmmaking.
 She previously produced, directed, shot and edited two documentaries.

 She’s getting back into web design after finishing a year at a charter school teaching film to high school students.
 Here’s a video that shows how some her time has been spent.
 (She worked with the students to make the short film in three days.)

 Keya launched this website as a creative outlet.
 She thinks a lot about passive solar buildings and was recently out trimming trees.
 She also loves to travel, garden, eat good food, have intriguing conversation, blog, ski and hike.

-Here’s the diversion from passive solar design.
-It shows a day at the Albuquerque Hot Air Balloon Fiesta.
+Here’s a day at the Albuquerque Hot Air Balloon Fiesta.

 Keya’s personal thoughts on Passive Solar building